ntjandra/Carna-Take-Home/README.md

 ### Website
-The website is hosted on **http://localhost:3000** and consists of 6 pages.
+The website is hosted on **http://localhost:3000** and consists of 4 completed pages.
 - Home Page
-- Sign Up Page
+- Sign Up and Login Page
-- Login Page
-- Profile Page
 - Course Page
+- Program Page
+- Profile Page (WIP)
 - Quiz Page (WIP)

 ## Testing <a name = "test"></a>